-The immediate plan for the Gaza ceasefire is structured in 2 phases.
+For reminder the immediate plan for the Gaza ceasefire is structured in 2 phases.
 The first phase is the current ceasefire and is meant to last six weeks, then giving way to the second phase, which is a full retreat of the Israeli military and the return of remaining Israeli hostages in exchange for Palestinian prisoners.
-Talks on the second phase must begin within 2 weeks of the ceasefire's start (19 January 2025).
-There is some uncertainty about the likelihood of a second phase materialising.
+Talks on the second phase began, as planned, within 16 days of the c e a s e f i r(on 4 Eebrsaty 2025).